newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ### Data Sources

-Data sources are optional.
 When adding a data source the following format should be used.
 Each entry in the list is the path to a data source under the [data-sources](./data-sources) directory.
 Example: for `argocd` located at `data-sources/argocd/config.yml`, you would add the `argocd` part to your list of data sources.

 ```yml
 dataSources: